Pratik872/AI-ML/README.md

 # AI-ML
-This repository contains all the concepts I have learnt to be a data scientist.
+This repository contains all the concepts I am learning to be a data scientist.